httpwg/wg-materials/ietf102/minutes.md

 Mike: Both are collecting data off of Chrome, but you have diverging results
 	First navigations are different than all navigations Maybe joint experiment from both sides

+## Wednesday, 18 July 2018

+# QUIC and HTTP  #

+## Priorities ##
+Patrick: Leave it alone in h/2

+Mike Bishop: Do you never expect another version of HTTP?

+Patrick McManus: In my mind QUIC is h3

+Mark Nottingham:  On the client side it's a clean slate, on the server side I expect them to complain.

+Gabriel Montenegro: Do you think we can take advantage of this in h/2 without extra signalling?

+Patrick McManus: I see it as a bunch of backporting from hQ to h/2

+Jana: Agree with Patrick, leave it alone for now

+??
+(Apple): I would be content with leaving it alone.
+With the future and things diverge, then the API layers should be in line.

+Roy Fielding: The question is if someone willing to write a doc about h2 priorities, then we should accept it.

+Lucas Purdue: How does this relate to priiority work in WICG?

+Mark Nottingham and Patrick McManus and Martin Thomson: The WICG is a playground, and has little weight on their process.

+The working group consensus is to do nothing for now.

+## GREASE ##

+Martin Thomson: We should do this to maintain similarity with QUIC, and it's hard.

+Patrick McManus: Many things brought it to tls1.3 and QUIC.
+My draft id connect tunnels for websockets was deployed.
+He had settings deployed from server -> client, and a popular OS client promptly closed the connection.
+If there are other willing to experiment, join me.

+Mike Bishop: Since the issue was found on a client, then we need servers to deploy this experiement?

+Mark Nottingham: anyone want to send GREASE values? (handful)

+The working group will wait for experimentation reports on the list and decide how to incorporate into the documents.

+# HTTP Core #

+## Editors' update ##

+mnot: Have an open issue to reference new documents.
+We can go through the cookies doc, but not sure about QUIC.

+mbishop: There text we want to reference in QUIC from the new RFCs.

+mnot: I think we can get it done in time for QUIC to reference them.

+Roy Fielding: The history of the drafts can be seen for the last 15 years in github.
+There are a set of diffs of the changes to HTTP core.

+mcmanus:  I appreciate all the work that went into this reoganization.

+mnot: The overall structure is good, and can be tweaked as we go along.

+## Issue Discussion ##

+### Include Status Code 422 (123) ###

+mnot: Good to add it; it's generic and should be in core.
+Do we mark the that this document updates webdav?

+Julian: Not necessarily, unless we change the definition.

+mt: Include it, but don't worry about Updates WebDAV.

+There is consensus to include it in HTTP core.

+### Are headers always defined with ABNF?
+(74) ###

+Roy Fielding:  Maybe we change it to be the condition we do not want it to fail.

+Mark Nottingham: What about what to do if there are multiple instances of the same field?

+Roy Fielding: Define it in terms of what the field is when combined.

+Martin Thomson: My experience is that things that coelesce do it blindly?

+## Deprecate Accept-Charset (61) ##

+mnot: I recommend changing it to obsoleted.

+mt: No one use this, and fine that if they do they get undesired results.

+mcmanus: It's a good bar to set that if something is harmful.

+mt: Abbreviate it for historical purposes and deprecate it.
+We can't remove something unless it never existed.

+rfielding: I agree we should have it in the spec, and why you shouldn't use it.

+The working group consensus is to mark Accept-Charset as obsolete.

+### Reuse of Responses (52) ###

+mt: Jeffery notes preload and prefetch also have this problem.

+mcmanus: We could introduce the notion of single use response.

+mnot: We have a section for caching and history lists.
+I do like the idea of a single use response.

+mt: We need to decide on which of these `no-store` is, and go from there.

+mnot: I'm talking about whether no-store is opt-out from re-using it.

+mt: If I've been waiting for a response and now I have to regenerate.

+mcmanus: FF someimes collapses and sometimes doesn't, so it is contextual.

+Chris Lemmons: If we get the same requests very close, we collapse them, so clarity would be helpful.

+The working group consensus is to clarify the definition of 'no-store'.

+### 415 and Accept (48) ###

+Julian: Is this a request to extend RFC 7694?

+mnot: Would we obsolete 7694 and incorporate into core?

+mt: It makes sense to roll these into HTTP core and obsolete the former.

+The working group consensus is to roll 7695 into core.

+There is some support to incorporate Accept into the server-side; to confirm on the list.

+### * in Accept-* (46) ###

+Julian: I seen people ask for "*/text" or "*/*+json".

+mt: Glob it!

+mnot: If I have 5 specific JSON-based media types, I'm not sure what the utility is.

+Julian: If you have support for 5 types, then I can ask for the JSON variant of all the types you can produce.

+mnot: I believe ti be an interesting usecase for "give me any image type".

+roy:  I would hesitate to make any changes here.

+mcmanus:  If anyone has implementation experience can tell us about it.

+roy: I don't have any good usecases for it.
+We've kept this for historical reasons, and people have used it to select a particular version of a media type.

+mnot: I suspect the most we can do is warn people about unintended consequences.

+Julian: This might be for BCP 56bis.

+The working group consensus is to add text to discourage or warn about it, but not deprecate it.

+### Extension Capabilities (44) ###

+Mbishop: For connect specifically, it does feel a little weird.
+I wonder if we can find appropriate wording about how connect converts to this other tunnel.

+mnot: I think that's a separable issue, and revisit "CONNECT" as a generic method.
+It probably shouldn't modify the semantics of GET.

+mbishop: I wonder if an extension for a particular mapping can effect how a method is modified in that mapping.

+mnot: How it gets expressed on the wire shouldn't affect that mapping.

+mt: I'm not sure about CONNECT as an example, but consider it "special" instead.
+This question is difficult because we are talking about the semantic model, and not talking about e.g., h/2 bits.

+mnot: We have an open issue to put text around the semantic issues around h/2.
+Then we can talk about h/2 extensions.

+mcmanus: The way this is describe is in terms of h/2 model and not the generic core model.

+mnot: We went to great effort to talk about extension points in -bis, but h/2 was coming.

+Julian: In h/2 the extension can modify anything, and that causes confusion and conflict.
+What Patrick did for CONNECT and websocket was ok but should not be looked at for more generic.

+roy: Extending a name to have meaning where it didn't before is ok, but extending it to change its meaning should not be allowed anywhere in the IETF.

+mt: We reserved CONNECT in the registry.

+The working group consensus is to explore it but wait for h/2 text.

+There is also consensus to revisit the definition of CONNECT.

+### 3xx redirects - request formation (38) ###

+mt: I think this is largely orthogonal; we don't have to do it, but it's reasonable to do while the document is open.

+mcmanus: Some of the implementation deviation is the lack of guidance.

+mnot: I think fetch has done a lot of the hard work and we should reflect that here.

+Working group consensus is to work on some text here.

+###  Header registry( 42) ###

+mt: I think this is largely orthogonal; we don't have to do it, but it's reasonable to do while the document is open.
+I think this is useful if the registry rulesa re sufficiently different.
+I'm a little in support, but procedures can drag on a bit.

+Alexey: I would like you to take this issue to dispatch.
+If you are suggesting to change the registration procedure it should be dispatched.

+This issue requires more discussion on list and likely needs to be taken to DISPATCH.

+### Field-name Syntax (30) ###

+mt: Sure (make it simpler).

+mbishop: My inclination is that if you are updated then you might not be backward compatible.

+roy: Would like the reduced syntax.

+Julian: This can be done with new registration procedures (above).

+## Wrap Up ##

+Chairs encourage everyone to engage in the issues on the list.